janup2442/janup2442/README.md

 ### Hi there 👋
+### This Anup Jaiswal , Welcome To My GitHub Profile

+### I am a coding enthusiast doing B.TECH in EE , Web Developer | eSports Player | Technical Writer
+- Currently In Madan Mohan Malaviya University Of Technology , Gorakhpur U.P.
+India

+- Open for collaborations , It will be

+- 🌱 Still in Learning Phase ...
+- 👯 I’m looking to collaborate on in Open Source , Feel Free to Asign me any Issue !!
+- 🔭 I’m currently working on MERN STACK

 <!--
 **janup2442/janup2442** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.